misumisumi/nixos-desktop-config/README.md

 # misumisumi' NixOS & nix-darwin System Configuration & Home-Manager Configuration Flake

-Welcome to the nix environment!
+Welcome to the nix World!
 This is [misumisumi](https://github.com/misumisumi)'s machine setup.

 You can try NixOS using some of my setup.